Electrostatics/electrostatics.github.io/docs/structures-ready.md

 Running PDB2PQR with the same options shown above can be performed with the following command:

-`% pdb2pqr.py --ff=parse --apbs-input --nodebump 1FAS.pdb 1FAS.pqr`
+`% pdb2pqr.py --ff=parse --apbs-input 1FAS.pdb 1FAS.pqr`

 ### Notes on PDB2PQR
 - PDB2PQR was ported to Python by Todd Dolinsky while working with Nathan Baker at Washington University in St. Louis.
 The PDB2PQR code is based on C++ design and algorithms by Jens Erik Nielsen.
 PDB2PQR was originally designed to facilitate structure preparation for APBS.